Fred Gibbs

 Research Statement:

 We live in an era saturated with supposedly authoritative information — how to be healthy, how to measure success, how we should view history and what AI can and can't do for us.
-My research asks a simple question: how do we create reliable knowledge when authority and expertise are in flux?
+My research asks a simple question: how do we create reliable knowledge when authority and expertise are in flu?

 I work across the history of science and medicine, digital humanities, data analytics, and pedagogy — both because I'm generally indecisive, and because these fields illuminate different facets of the same problem.
 Whether I'm tracing how nineteenth-century dietary advice still shapes what we think of as a "natural" diet , or building open-source tools that challenge the biased metrics universities use to define student success, I'm really nibbling away at epistemological questions that are taking on a new urgency in the era of AI.